LUMII-Syslab/qrng-dev-qrandom/README.md

 The repository contains a makefile which will build and install a character device and a userspace service.
 The userspace service feeds random bytes into the kernelspace character device driver through `/dev/qrandom0`.
 The bytes can then be read through `/dev/qrandom0` instead of those provided by `/dev/random`.

 The project is meant to fetch random bytes from [Remote Quantum Random Number Generator](https://qrng.lumii.lv/) but can adapted to suit other requirements.
+However it is by default configured to use PRNG that sits behind an RNG interface.

 ## requirements

 Building the project requires kernel header files.
 Acquiring them is described in [LKMPG#headers](https://sysprog21.github.io/lkmpg/#headers).

+The project also requires [qrng-client](https://github.com/LUMII-Syslab/qrng-client) - library used to fetch bytes from [qrng.lumii.lv](https://qrng.lumii.lv/). `qrng-client` is provided in the repo with both install and uninstall scripts for ease of deployment.

 ## usage